Cruise passengers of all nationalities can apply for an NZeTA instead of a visa when arriving in New Zealand on a cruise ship.

-In order to submit an online application, cruise line passengers must first meet the eTA requirements for New Zealand for a cruise, which include having a passport valid for at least 3 months beyond the intended date of departure from New Zealand, and a current email address.
+In order to submit an online application, passengers must first meet the New Zealand eTA requirements for a cruise, which include having a passport valid for at least 3 months beyond the intended date of departure from New Zealand, and a current email address.

 It is possible to apply for the eTA New Zealand for a cruise on your smartphone, tablet, or personal computer, as long as you have an internet connection.

-The eTA New Zealand by cruise ship application online is straightforward and can be completed in just a few minutes.
-Applicants are required to complete the form with a range of personal and passport information, including:
+The eTA New Zealand by cruise ship online application is straightforward and can be completed in just a few minutes.
+Applicants are required to complete the form with their personal and passport information, including:

 - First name